Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/automapper/readme.md

 ## Simple Area Automapper
 What this will do is check an area for a suitable single tile to spawn an object in.
 It uses "intelligent" heatmapping to choose a suitable place.
+It uses an algorithm to decide where to place a singular item, it will avoid blocking hallways or doors.

 ## Template Automapper
 This automapper is designed to load templates over existing maps using a template file and entry in the config toml.